Stratio/crossdata/doc/src/site/sphinx/Logical-Workflows-Explained.rst

 Logical Workflows Explained
 ***************************
-This document will provided a detailed description of the types of elements that may appear in a Crossdata *LogicalWorkflow* and how the should be interpreted by the connectors.
+This document will provide a detailed description of the types of elements that may appear in a Crossdata *LogicalWorkflow* and how they should be interpreted by the connectors.

 Definition of LogicalWorkflow
 =============================

 The use of *LogicalWorkflow* is associated with *SELECT* statements.
-This type of statements is decomposed in a set of *LogicalStep* and those steps are organized in a directed graph that contain all the information required to perform a query.
+This type of statements is decomposed in a set of *LogicalStep* and those steps are organized in a directed graph that contains all the information required to perform a query.
 This approach is similar to the classical *Logical plan* found in databases.
 The difference is that in Crossdata we first characterize and define the *LogicalSteps* involved, and then we plan the execution of portions  of this graph using the available connectors producing the final *ExecutionWorkflows*.
 Notice that a Crossdata   *LogicalWorkflow* is a similar concept to the classical database *LogicalPlan*.

 A *LogicalWorkflow* is characterized by having several entry points for the graph.
 Those entry points are named initial steps and contain a list of Project LogicalSteps.
-From each initial step we can navigate the graph until the *last step* is reached.
+From each initial step we can navigate the graph until the*last step* is reached.
 The motivation of allowing several initial steps is to facilitate the processing allowing parallel reading of several tables in union-like sentences such as INNER JOIN.

 Types of LogicalSteps
 =====================